LukeRoberson/scrapers/README.md

 Change the article size (default is 2000) to define the size of an article that is too small to bother with.

 Alternatively, you could use the pre-existing page_list.txt to just download a list of known good pages.
 This would require some small editing of the script

+Call the function with 'randomize=True' to randomise the contents of categories when they are processed.
+This might help when resuming, so it's not always in the same order.